grouprise/grouprise/README.md

 #### System in Docker

-1. generate and run a docker image containing a prepared Debian Buster image.
+1. generate and run a docker image containing a prepared Debian Bullseye image.
 It is ready for installing grouprise's [deb packages](./-/blob/master/docs/deployment/deb.md) from grouprise's apt repository or for testing locally built deb packages:
 ```shell